zeeshan-shah/pp3/README.md

 - View a comprehensive list of all employee records in the HRIS system, allowing me to have an overview of the workforce.
 - Update employee records when there are changes in their position, salary, or department.
 - Remove employee records from the system when an employee leaves the organization.
-- Search for specific employee records based on keywords or criteria such as name, department, or position.
+- Search for specific employee records based on keywords or criteria such as first or last names.
-- Sort employee records based on various attributes such as name, department, position, or start date.
+- Sort employee records based on various attributes such as first name, last name, or age.

 ## Features